Koronadal: History

-Municipal Council Resolution No. 32, Series of 1948 mandated and proclaimed January 10 of each year as the Municipal Town Fiesta commemorating the foundation of Marbel Settlement District of the National Land Settlement.
+Municipal Council Resolution No. 32, Series of 1948 mandated and proclaimed January 10 as the annual town fiesta commemorating the foundation of Marbel Settlement District of the National Land Settlement.

 Cityhood

 Koronadal was converted into a component city of South Cotabato by virtue of Republic Act No. 8803 on October 8, 2000.
-At present, Koronadal City is a fast-developing growth center composed of twenty-seven barangays including the four zones in the poblacion.
-Being the capital city of South Cotabato, it is the center of the province in terms of political, cultural and socio-economic activities.

-By virtue of Executive Order No. 304 signed by then President Gloria Macapagal Arroyo, Koronadal City was named as the Regional political and socio-economic center of Soccsksargen on March 30, 2004.
-Regional departments, bureaus and offices were ordered to move from Cotabato City, the former Regional Center of the Region.
+At present, Koronadal is a fast-developing growth center composed of twenty-seven barangays including the four zones in the población.
+Being the capital city of South Cotabato, it is the center of the province in terms of political, cultural and socio-economic activities.By virtue of Executive Order No. 304 signed by President Gloria Macapagal Arroyo, Koronadal was named the new regional political and socio-economic center of Soccsksargen on March 30, 2004, with regional departments, bureaus and offices ordered to move from Cotabato City.

 Geography

-Koronadal is located in the central part of southern Mindanao, in a gently sloping plain surrounded by low mountains.
+Koronadal is located in the northeastern part of South Cotabato province, positioned between approximately 6°24' to 6°34' north latitude and 124°47' to 124°58' east longitude.
+The city is bordered to the north by the Municipality of Lutayan, Sultan Kudarat; to the northwest by the Municipality of Tantangan; to the northeast by the Municipality of Columbio, Sultan Kudarat; to the south by the Municipality of Tupi, to the southwest by the Municipality of Banga; and to the southeast by the Municipalitiy of Tampakan.

+The city's landscape features a combination of flatlands and gently sloping terrain, with approximately 50.18% of its total land area classified as predominantly flat.
+It is flanked by the Roxas and Quezon mountain ranges, whose elevations reach between 700 to 800 meters above sea level and gradually slope downward toward the city center.

 Barangays

-Koronadal City is politically subdivided into 27 barangays with 4 zones in the poblacion area.
-8 of which are on the urban area while the remaining 19 are located on the rural area.
+Koronadal City is politically subdivided into 27 Barangays, and each barangays consists of Puroks while some have Sitios.

+According to the Philippine Statistics Authority, there are 17 Barangays classified as Urban (highlighted in bold) and the rest are classified as Rural.